GCSE Results 2017 - best ever results in the last five years

 A Level Results 2017

-The students and staff of Brigidine School are celebrating their best A-Level results for the last 5 years.
+As Brigidine School, the students and staff celebrated their best A-Level results in the last 5 years.
 The percentage of A* and A grades exceeded the national average by 2.7% and over half the grades were at B or above.
 There were straight A grade performances in Biology, Chemistry, German and Mathematics.
 One student secured A grades in Biology, Chemistry and Mathematics and another student was one of only 800 students nationally to gain a grade A in German.
 All students secured places at their first choice Higher Education institutions.

 "This is a momentous day because it reflects how hard the girls have worked and how skilfully they have been guided by the teaching staff.
 This is a remarkable achievement for a non-selective school that has a wide ability range.
 We are really proud of the girls,” commented Simon Larter, the Head of Education.